SmartableAI/artificial-intelligence/_companies/collections/female-founded-ai-companies.md

 ---
-title: "Female Founded AI Companies"
+name: "Female Founded AI Companies"
-excerpt: A list of AI companies with at least one woman founder.
+overview: "A list of AI companies with at least one woman founder."
-type: collection
+type: "collection"
-heat: 8542
+heat: 50

 items:
   - scale